Forests in Canada

-Our operations in Canada cover millions of acres of temperate and boreal forests in four provinces: Alberta, British Columbia, Ontario and Saskatchewan.
-Most Canadian forests are owned by the provincial governments and managed on behalf of the provinces’ people.
+Our operations in Canada cover millions of acres of temperate and boreal forests in three provinces: Alberta, Ontario and Saskatchewan.
+Canadian forested lands are held by the provincial governments and managed on behalf of the provinces’ people.
 The provincial governments grant many entities, including Weyerhaeuser, the rights to operate in these forests.
 Operating entities can include companies in resource sectors such as energy, mining and forestry, as well as tourist operators, trappers and others who use the forest for commercial enterprises.

 FOREST MANAGEMENT

-Forest products companies, like Weyerhaeuser, operating in Canada sign long-term license agreements with the provincial governments.
+Forest products companies operating in Canada sign long-term license agreements with the provincial governments.
 These agreements give the company the timber rights and management responsibility for a defined area to support one or more wood products manufacturing facilities.
 Generally, the licenses are granted for 20 to 25 years and can be renewed every 5 to 10 years.

-Canadian provincial governments are ultimately responsible for land-use decisions and the overall management of the forest and associated landscapes, but industry and government work together to develop long-term forest management plans, which are required to keep their operating licenses.
-These plans are based on a forest policy and legal framework that ensure forest sustainability, adherence to public policy and government regulation, Indigenous engagement and adherence to adaptive-management principles.
+Canadian provincial governments are ultimately responsible for land-use decisions and the overall management of the forest and associated landscapes, but industry and government work together to develop long-term sustainable forest management plans.
+These plans are based on a forest policy and legal framework that ensures long term forest sustainability, adherence to public policy and government regulations, Indigenous engagement and compliance with adaptive-management principles.
 The plans are also developed with input from other stakeholders, including Indigenous and local communities, tourist outfitters, anglers and hunters, as well as other industries, such as oil, gas and mining.

-Our forest management strategy in Canada is based on four principles:
+Our forest management approach in Canada is based on four key principles:

-1. We believe in practicing ecologically based forest management that will maintain forest ecosystems within the ranges of natural variability.
+- We believe in practicing ecologically based forest management that maintains forest ecosystems within the range of natural variability.

 ENVIRONMENTAL STEWARDSHIP